University of Chile School of Law, Santiago

 The academic year at the University of Chile is divided into two semesters.
 The first begins at the beginning of March and runs through mid-July.
 The second semester begins at the beginning of August and finishes in mid-December.
 The most recent available academic calendar is posted on the University of Chile’s website.

-Students interested in the University of Chile exchange program should follow the semester abroad application process described on the HLS semester abroad webpage.
+Students interested in the University of Chile exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

 Students approved by the HLS Study Abroad Committee will also be asked to complete the University of Chile application form.